UPDATE: Unfortunately, Sugar Shark is no longer active and these bracelets are unavailable.

 Simon Schneider and James Stawicki are both avid divers lucky enough to regularly be in the presence of these beautiful animals, sharks.
-However, it wasn’t until they started sharing these amazing encounters with their friends, that they both realised that the most frequent response and questions they were asked were “Weren’t you scared?”, “Aren’t they really dangerous?” or “Didn’t they try to attack you?”.
+However, it wasn’t until they started sharing these amazing encounters with their friends, that they both realized that the most frequent response and questions they were asked were “Weren’t you scared?”, “Aren’t they really dangerous?” or “Didn’t they try to attack you?”.

 With this kind of reaction, they knew they had to change people’s perception of sharks.
 They figured that the best way to spread the word would be by selling a unique fashionable item, so they gave us the Sugar Shark Bracelet.
-Along with the sale of this bracelet and using social media they plan to inspire others by sharing people’s positive encounters with sharks.
+Along with the sale of this bracelet and using social media, they plan to inspire others by sharing people’s positive encounters with sharks.
 And it’s working!

 What is Shark Finning?